 The participating shares meet the definition of a puttable instrument and the directors have assessed the rights and obligations attached to the participating shares and that these participating shares should be accounted as equity instead of financial liability, in accordance with IAS 32, Financial Instruments: Presentation.
-As approved in the Constitution of the Company, the main rights attached to the participating shares are as follows:
+As approved in the constitution of the VCC, the main rights attached to the participating shares are as follows:

-- Holders of participating shares shall be entitled to receive notice of and attend meetings of shareholders of the Sub-fund, but this right shall not confer on such shareholder the right to vote at any meeting of the shareholders other than class meetings and except that the vote of the shareholders holding participating shares representing seventy five percent of such participating shares voting as a class shall be required to effect any amendment which materially and adversely affects the rights, preference or privileges of the shareholders holding Participating Shares. - Participating shares may carry dividend rights. - Participating shares shall be redeemable in accordance with Article 17 of the Constitution. - Participating shares shall be transferred subject to the provision of Article 22 of the Constitution - In liquidation, dissolution or winding up of the Company, shareholders holding participating shares shall be entitled to repayment in accordance with Article 37 of the Constitution.
+Holders of participating shares shall be entitled to receive notice of and attend meetings of shareholders of the sub-fund, but this right shall not confer on such shareholder the right to vote at any meeting of the shareholders other than class meetings and except that the vote of the shareholders holding participating shares representing seventy five percent of such participating shares voting as a class shall be required to effect any amendment which materially and adversely affects the rights, preference or privileges of the shareholders holding Participating Shares.